 - Satisfactory completion of the required credit hours.

 - Successful completion of internship requirements.
-See Field Education Manual downloadable from the Field Education website.
+See Practicum Education Manual downloadable from the Practicum Education website.

 - Successful presentation and defense of the Capstone project.
 Students must receive a grade of “B” or better in the final advanced practice and internship courses in order to be eligible for graduation.